U.S. and Japan agree to step up cybersecurity cooperation - NewsBreak

 Biden, Lopez Obrador open Mexico meetings with brusque talk

-MEXICO CITY — (AP) — Mexican President Andres Manuel López Obrador challenged U.S. President Joe Biden to end an attitude of "abandonment" and "disdain" for Latin America and the Caribbean as the two leaders met on Monday, making for a brusque opening to a summit of North American leaders.
+Mexican President Andres Manuel López Obrador is challenging U.S. President Joe Biden to end an attitude of “abandonment” and “disdain” for Latin America and the Caribbean as the two leaders meet.

-Iran sentences three more protesters to death for 'waging war on God' despite global criticism
+Dollar languishes as Fed rate hike fears recede; China reopening boosts optimism

-Iran sentenced three more people to death on Monday on charges of "waging war on God," accusing the protesters of killing members of a paramilitary force.
+SINGAPORE, Jan 10 (Reuters) - The U.S. dollar languished near a seven-month low against other major currencies on Tuesday, as investors took heart that the Federal Reserve may be nearing the end of its rate-hike cycle and as China's reopening drove demand for riskier assets.

 Comments / 0